-- 13.1 Where a complaint is raised pursuant to this Planning Code of Conduct then it shall be dealt with as follows: - (a) By the Service Manager (Development Management) insofar as it relates to a decision taken by the local planning authority or the operation of the planning service.

-- (b) By the Monitoring Officer insofar as it relates to the Member's Code of Conduct as supplemented by this Planning Code of Conduct or decisions are considered to have been made unlawfully or otherwise in contravention of the Council's Constitution including as provided by paragraph 4.2 above. - (c) By the Council's Feedback team if a general complaint is to be raised in relation to an apparent failure to comply with this Planning Code of Conduct or a matter is considered to have not been dealt with appropriately. - 13.2 Every planning application file should contain an accurate account of events throughout its life.
-It should be possible for someone not involved in that application to understand what the decision was, and why and how it had been reached.
+- 13.1 Where a complaint is raised pursuant to this Planning Code of Conduct then it shall be dealt with as follows: - (a) By the Service Manager (Development Management) insofar as it relates to a decision taken by the local planning authority or the operation of the planning service. - (b) By the Monitoring Officer insofar as it relates to the Member's Code of Conduct as supplemented by this Planning Code of Conduct or decisions are considered to have been made unlawfully or otherwise in contravention of the Council's Constitution including as provided by paragraph 4.2 above. - (c) By the Council's Feedback team if a general complaint is to be raised in relation to an apparent failure to comply with this Planning Code of Conduct or a matter is considered to have not been dealt with appropriately. - 13.2 Every planning application file should contain an accurate account of events throughout its life.
 This applies to decisions taken by committee and under delegated powers, and to applications, enforcement and development plan matters.